What is 3D printing?

-SLA or DLP 3D printers are recommended for 3D printing objects with a high level of detail and requiring a smooth surface finish.
-Resin 3D printers are often used to make molds for casting, typically in jewelry or dental applications.
-They generally offer small build volumes, but some large resin 3D printers do exist.
+Resin-based technologies are recommended for 3D printing objects with a high level of detail and requiring a smooth surface finish.
+Hence, resin 3D printers are often used to make molds for casting, typically in jewelry or dental applications.
+They generally offer smaller build volumes than FFF printers, but some large resin 3D printers do exist.

 SLA vs DLP: resin 3D printing technologies comparison

-The main difference between SLA and DLP is that in DLP, the resin is cured layer by layer, as the UV light is emitted by a projector whereas in SLA, the object if formed point by point by the light source of the laser.
+The main difference between SLA and DLP is that in DLP, the resin is cured layer by layer, as the UV light is emitted by a projector, whereas in SLA, the object is formed dot by dot by the laser.